FriendlyPenguin270319/Hello-World/README.md

 # Hello-World

-Hi I'n Jess!
+Hi I'm Jess!

-I play guitar and enjoy skateboarding in my spare time when I am not at work.
+When I am not at work I play guitar and enjoy skateboarding.
 I also paint, knit and cross stich on evenings.